johangrobler/stock-api/README.md

 * Stock get automaticaly created when product or clinic is added and minimum order is set on all stock

-* Minimun order of each stock item is attribute of stock
+* Minimum order of each stock item is attribute of stock

 * StockTake gets created via API from app